cod-tools/Call-of-Dragons-Wiki-Bot/README.md

 | Tier Lists        | **<u>To be added</u>** |
 | Talent Builds     | **<u>To be added</u>** |

+### Commands
+>c!heroes

+Get a list of all available heroes

+>c!hero <name>

+Get information about a hero

+>c!artifacts

+Get a list of all available artifacts

+>c!artifact <name>

+Get information about an artifact

 ## Installation

 Getting started with our bot is easy.
 Just follow these simple steps: